bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ### Environment life cycle APIs[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_environment-life-cycle-apis)

-[Section 8.7](https://tc39.es/ecma262/#sec-agents) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/) defines the concept of an “Agent” as a self-contained environment in which JavaScript code runs.
+[Section 8.7](https://tc39.es/ecma262/#sec-agents) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/) defines the concept of an "Agent” as a self-contained environment in which JavaScript code runs.
 Multiple such Agents may be started and terminated either concurrently or in sequence by the process.

 A Node.js environment corresponds to an ECMAScript Agent.
 In the main process, an environment is created at startup, and additional environments can be created on separate threads to serve as [worker threads](https://nodejs.org/api/worker_threads.html).
 When Node.js is embedded in another application, the main thread of the application may also construct and destroy a Node.js environment multiple times during the life cycle of the application process such that each Node.js environment created by the application may, in turn, during its life cycle create and destroy additional environments as worker threads.